GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

   - https://gradle.org/install/
   - Unzip the File to be C:\Gradle
   - Open Control Panel → System → Advanced system settings → Environment Variables
-  - Under “System variables,” select Path and click Edit and new entry C:\Gradle\bin
+  - Under “System variables,” select Path and click Edit and add new entry(Gradle)  C:\Gradle\bin
   - You can check if gradle is downloaded by gradle -v in command
 - Just type the command below in the terminal
 - If it doesn't work, I recommend you to reload the code